 I didn’t feel super that day.
 It was my usual monthly trip as a caregiver for my folks.
-I had gotten up at 5:00 a.m. to get to the airport; arrived at my destination, rented a car and drove to the extended care facility where my Mom and Dad had been residing for two years.
+I had gotten up at 5:00 a.m. to get to the airport; arrived at my destination, rented a car and drove to the extended care facility where my Mom and Dad had been residing for two years since 2007.
 I was so thankful that there was wonderful, caring staff who took such good care of them in their last years.

 As I walked down the hallway and past the nurse’s station, I heard my name called out.
 I turned to see the Nurse Supervisor who wanted to meet with me.
 She and I had become quite close over the past months.
 She filled me in on some important details about my folks; and that day in particular really stood out to me.
 She was so encouraging of my efforts and advocacy for my parents and said that I was doing a super job as a caregiver.
 I never thought about needing to be thanked for caring for my parents.
 It brought me to tears.